balgot/mathematico-ai/evaluation/README.md

 ## Recommendations

 For reproducibility, either set random seeds for each agent, or run the same agent multiple times.

-Keep a copy of the run code within this directory for future examination.
+Ideally add commit hash to description via `--desc`.